KeyCorp Cuts Pinterest (NYSE:PINS) Price Target to $89.00

-Pinterest (NYSE:PINS) had its target price cut by KeyCorp from $92.00 to $89.00 in a research report released on Wednesday, Price Targets.com reports.
-They currently have an overweight rating on the stock.
+Pinterest (NYSE:PINS) had its price objective decreased by KeyCorp from $92.00 to $89.00 in a report published on Tuesday, Benzinga reports.
+KeyCorp currently has an overweight rating on the stock.

-A number of other brokerages have also recently weighed in on PINS.
-Deutsche Bank Aktiengesellschaft lifted their price objective on shares of Pinterest from $75.00 to $100.00 and gave the company a buy rating in a report on Friday, February 5th.
-Wedbush lifted their target price on Pinterest from $84.00 to $100.00 and gave the company an outperform rating in a report on Friday, February 5th.
-Piper Sandler reduced their price target on Pinterest from $85.00 to $76.00 and set a neutral rating on the stock in a research report on Wednesday.
-Barclays boosted their price objective on Pinterest from $66.00 to $79.00 and gave the stock an equal weight rating in a research report on Friday, February 5th.
-Finally, Susquehanna Bancshares raised their target price on shares of Pinterest from $67.00 to $90.00 and gave the company a neutral rating in a report on Friday, February 5th.
-Eleven research analysts have rated the stock with a hold rating and twenty have given a buy rating to the stock.
-Pinterest has an average rating of Buy and a consensus price target of $78.34.
+A number of other equities analysts have also recently issued reports on the stock.
+Sanford C. Bernstein raised their price objective on shares of Pinterest from $75.00 to $85.00 and gave the company a market perform rating in a research note on Friday, February 5th.
+JPMorgan Chase & Co. reduced their price target on shares of Pinterest from $102.00 to $95.00 and set an overweight rating on the stock in a research report on Wednesday, April 28th.
+Loop Capital lifted their price target on shares of Pinterest from $80.00 to $105.00 in a research report on Tuesday, February 16th.
+Robert W. Baird lifted their price target on shares of Pinterest from $68.00 to $80.00 in a research report on Friday, January 8th.
+Finally, Credit Suisse Group lifted their price target on shares of Pinterest from $66.00 to $74.00 and gave the stock a neutral rating in a research report on Monday, February 1st.
+Eleven investment analysts have rated the stock with a hold rating and eighteen have issued a buy rating to the stock.
+The stock presently has a consensus rating of Buy and an average price target of $81.81.

-In other news, insider Evan Sharp sold 69,198 shares of the business’s stock in a transaction that occurred on Wednesday, April 14th.
-The stock was sold at an average price of $86.65, for a total value of $5,996,006.70.
-Following the transaction, the insider now owns 69,198 shares of the company’s stock, valued at $5,996,006.70.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, SVP Naveen Gavini sold 26,259 shares of the company’s stock in a transaction that occurred on Monday, March 22nd.
-The stock was sold at an average price of $70.83, for a total value of $1,859,924.97.
+In other Pinterest news, insider Evan Sharp sold 69,198 shares of the firm’s stock in a transaction dated Wednesday, February 17th.
+The shares were sold at an average price of $85.97, for a total transaction of $5,948,952.06.
+Following the completion of the sale, the insider now directly owns 69,198 shares in the company, valued at approximately $5,948,952.06.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, Director Jeremy S. Levine sold 15,987 shares of the firm’s stock in a transaction dated Wednesday, February 17th.
+The shares were sold at an average price of $85.43, for a total transaction of $1,365,769.41.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 827,687 shares of company stock worth $63,867,719.
+Over the last quarter, insiders have sold 827,687 shares of company stock valued at $63,867,719.

-A number of institutional investors have recently made changes to their positions in PINS.
-Joseph P. Lucia & Associates LLC acquired a new stake in shares of Pinterest in the 4th quarter worth $26,000.
-Regal Wealth Group Inc. acquired a new stake in Pinterest in the fourth quarter valued at about $28,000.
-Independence Bank of Kentucky acquired a new position in Pinterest during the 4th quarter worth approximately $28,000.
-Baillie Gifford & Co. acquired a new position in Pinterest during the fourth quarter worth $28,000.
-Finally, Perigon Wealth Management LLC purchased a new stake in shares of Pinterest during the 4th quarter worth $29,000.
-Institutional investors own 58.21% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in PINS.
+Morgan Stanley boosted its holdings in shares of Pinterest by 261.7% during the 4th quarter.
+Morgan Stanley now owns 20,554,319 shares of the company’s stock valued at $1,354,531,000 after acquiring an additional 14,872,010 shares during the last quarter.
+Baillie Gifford & Co. boosted its holdings in shares of Pinterest by 1,479,469.8% in the first quarter.
+Baillie Gifford & Co. now owns 6,273,376 shares of the company’s stock worth $464,418,000 after buying an additional 6,272,952 shares during the last quarter.
+BlackRock Inc. boosted its holdings in shares of Pinterest by 17.2% in the fourth quarter.
+BlackRock Inc. now owns 27,766,081 shares of the company’s stock worth $1,829,785,000 after buying an additional 4,073,553 shares during the last quarter.
+Norges Bank purchased a new position in shares of Pinterest in the fourth quarter worth approximately $233,189,000.
+Finally, Renaissance Technologies LLC purchased a new position in shares of Pinterest in the fourth quarter worth approximately $212,732,000.
+58.21% of the stock is currently owned by hedge funds and other institutional investors.

 About Pinterest